newrelic/go-agent/GUIDE.md

 * [Use Distributed Tracing](#distributed-tracing)
 * [(Optional) Instrument Segments](#segments) for an extra level of timing detail
   * External segments are needed for Distributed Tracing
-* read through the rest of this GUIDE for more instrumentation
+* Read through the rest of this GUIDE for more instrumentation

 Compile and deploy your application.